stronnag/xtc68/README.md

 ./sdk-install.sh [~/.local]
 ```

-If the optional directory is omitted, `/usr/local` is assumed.
-You can also use the environment variable `PREFIX` (or `prefix`) instead.
+If the optional `--prefix` directory is omitted, `/usr/local` is assumed.

-If you really want to install in `/usr/local`:
+If you *really* want to install in `/usr/local`:

 ```
 # build and install the executables in /usr/local (default)
-make && sudo make install
+meson build --strip
-# on *BSD, you need GNU Make
+ninja -C build
-gmake && sudo gmake install
+sudo ninja install -C build
 sudo ./sdk-install.sh
 ```